Chatbot: Early chatbots

 Joseph Weizenbaum's program ELIZA was first published in 1966.
 Weizenbaum did not claim that ELIZA was genuinely intelligent, and the introduction to his paper presented it more as a debunking exercise:In artificial intelligence, machines are made to behave in wondrous ways, often sufficient to dazzle even the most experienced observer.
 But once a particular program is unmasked, once its inner workings are explained, its magic crumbles away; it stands revealed as a mere collection of procedures.
 The observer says to himself "I could have written that".
 With that thought, he moves the program in question from the shelf marked "intelligent", to that reserved for curios.
 The object of this paper is to cause just such a re-evaluation of the program about to be "explained".
 Few programs ever needed it more.
 ELIZA's key method of operation involves the recognition of clue words or phrases in the input, and the output of the corresponding pre-prepared or pre-programmed responses that can move the conversation forward in an apparently meaningful way (e.g. by responding to any input that contains the word 'MOTHER' with 'TELL ME MORE ABOUT YOUR FAMILY').
 Thus an illusion of understanding is generated, even though the processing involved has been merely superficial.
 ELIZA showed that such an illusion is surprisingly easy to generate because human judges are ready to give the benefit of the doubt when conversational responses are capable of being interpreted as "intelligent".

 Following ELIZA, psychiatrist Kenneth Colby developed PARRY in 1972.

 From 1978 to some time after 1983, the CYRUS project led by Janet Kolodner constructed a chatbot simulating Cyrus Vance (57th United States Secretary of State).
 It used case-based reasoning, and updated its database daily by parsing wire news from United Press International.
 The program was unable to process the news items subsequent to the surprise resignation of Cyrus Vance in April 1980, and the team constructed another chatbot simulating his successor, Edmund Muskie.

 In 1984, an interactive version of the program Racter was released which acted as a chatbot.

 A.L.I.C.E. was released in 1995.
 This uses a markup language called AIML, which is specific to its function as a conversational agent, and has since been adopted by various other developers of, so-called, Alicebots.
 A.L.I.C.E. is a weak AI without any reasoning capabilities.
 It is based on a similar pattern matching technique as ELIZA in 1966.
 This is not strong AI, which would require sapience and logical reasoning abilities.

 Jabberwacky, released in 1997, learns new responses and context based on real-time user interactions, rather than being driven from a static database.

 Chatbot competitions focus on the Turing test or more specific goals.
-Two such annual contests are the Loebner Prize and The Chatterbox Challenge (the latter has been offline since 2015, however, materials can still be found from web archives).
+Two such annual contests are the Loebner Prize and The Chatterbox Challenge; although the latter has been offline since 2015, its materials remain accessible via web archives.